Koha-Community/kohadocs/source/patrons.rst

 status, you can also create a purchase suggestion on the patron's behalf by clicking the 'New purchase suggestion' button at the top.

-Learn more about :ref:`Purchase suggestions <purchase-suggestions-label>` in the `Acquisitions <#acqmodule>`__ chapter of this manual.
+Learn more about :ref:`purchase suggestions <purchase-suggestions-label>` in the `Acquisitions <#acqmodule>`__ chapter of this manual.

 .. _patron-discharges-label: